omkarkalamkar/brow/docs/src/deployment_details/tmc_low.rst

     #. **EventSubscriptionCheckPeriod** :  This refers to the Period (in seconds) for the event subscriber to check the device subscriptions in a loop.
 Currently defaults to 0.5 seconds.

     #. **AdapterTimeOut** :  This refers to the timeout (in seconds) for the adapter creation.
 This property is for internal use.
 Currently defaults to 2 seconds.

+    #. **family** :  This refers to the family name of CSP Master Leaf Node TANGO device.
+Currently defaults to "leaf-node-csp".

+    #. **member** :  This refers to the member of CSP Master Leaf Node TANGO device.
+Currently defaults to "0".

 * k.
 Variables under **deviceServers.cspsubarrayleafnode** section